karloscodes/serverless-es-logger/README.md

 ## Features

-- Bunyan compatible (see [here](https://github.com/trentm/node-bunyan) what it is supported)
+- It's a Bunyan logger (see what it is supported [here](https://github.com/trentm/node-bunyan)
 - Configurable via environment variables
-- Attaches AWS Lambda context variables to the log lines such as, `AWS_REGION`, `functionName`, `functionVersion`, `functionMemorySize` and `stage`
+- Attaches AWS Lambda context variables to the log lines such as, `awsRegion`, `awsExecutionEnv `, `functionName`, `functionVersion`, `functionMemorySize` and `stage`
-- Works with the AWS Elasticsearch Service and other providers
+- Works with the AWS Elasticsearch Service and other providers.
+Versions 6.x and 7.x are supported.
-- Compatible with Kibana
+- Compatible with Kibana (search, filter, aggregate and create dashboards with your log data)

 ## Installation